Accountants versus lawyers - who are the better listeners?

 Conclusion

-While both accountancy and law firms recognize the importance of client listening, accountancy firms tend to be ahead in execution, thanks to their structured service models and process-oriented cultures.
-Law firms are catching up, but must overcome internal resistance and episodic engagement models to fully realize the benefits.
+While both accountancy and law firms recognise the importance of client listening, accountancy firms tend to be ahead in execution, thanks to their structured service models and process-oriented cultures.
+Law firms are catching up, but must overcome internal resistance and episodic engagement models to fully realise the benefits.

 For both, the message is clear: listening isn’t just good practice - it’s good business.